-Any 9V center negative (Boss-style) regulated power supply that can provide enough current will work.
+Any 9V center negative (Boss-style) regulated power supply that can provide enough current will work with our pedals.
 The plug should have 2.1mm inside diameter and 5.5mm outside diameter.
 This is the type of power supply used by almost all guitar pedals, and we recommend using one designed specifically for effects.
-A few examples are the CIOKS DC series, Voodoo Lab Pedal Power series, Boss PSA Series, MXR dc brick, and Visual Sound One Spot.
 If you have a few pedals, we recommend a multi-pedal power supply with independent regulated outputs (not daisy chained).
-See below for notes on specific power supplies.

 Here are the specs: